-The rival group said in a letter to workers at the plant that the UAW's move would serve to "subdivide maintenance workers with no concern for how this might negatively impact employees' long-term interests."
+The American Council of Employees, a rival labor group at the Volkswagen plant, in a letter to workers before the vote criticized the move to organize the smaller group of workers.
+The group said the effort would serve to "subdivide maintenance workers with no concern for how this might negatively impact employees' long-term interests."

 "Volkswagen and our facility are in the midst of a crisis," the letter said.
 "We need unity now more than ever."